lambdamikel/picoram2090/README.md

 process happened trasparently.
-However, it is quite slow - determining the current value of a register takes almost quarter of a second or so, as a few dozend operations have to be executed from the interrogation program (the Microtronic is a very slow machine indeed, clocked the TMS1600 is clocked at 500 kHz, and it should have become clear now that the Microtronic OS / firmware is a very complex program).
+However, it is quite slow - determining the current value of a register takes almost quarter of a second or so, as a few dozend operations have to be executed from the interrogation program (the Microtronic is a very slow machine indeed;
+the TMS1600 is clocked at 500 kHz, and the Microtronic OS / firmware is a complex program).

 Note that immediate / code-supplied and register-supplied arguments can be mixed.
 For example, here is a program that uses register 0 to